nvlannasik/devops-usecase/README.md

 - [ ] `manifest/`: contains the kubernetes manifest for the backend services.
   - [ ] `apps/`: contains the kubernetes manifest for the backend services.
   - [ ] `database/`: contains the kubernetes manifest for the mongodb database.
+  - [ ] `openapi/`: contains the kubernetes manifest for the openapi deployment.

 ## Tech Stack